During Your Visit

 Have you ever listened to art?
 Find the table tennis installation, an actual work of art by Machine Project, and play with a pal.
 What sounds do you hear?
 What else can you hear from where you are?

 Sit on and play with art.
-Take a seat on Chris Johanson’s and Johanna Jackson’s furniture installation or build imaginary worlds with the wooden blocks created by architecture firm, Marmol Radziner.
+Take a seat on Chris Johanson’s and Johanna Jackson’s furniture installation or Thomas Heatherwick's spun chairs.
+Build imaginary worlds with the wooden blocks created by architecture firm, Marmol Radziner.
 Ask a Visitor Experience representative where these pieces are currently located.

 When you visit the Hammer, take time to look at a few works of art rather than walking quickly through the galleries.
 Try the following activities to engage slowly and meaningfully with individual artworks.